• Home

 Fruits and vegetables in their pure raw state are gluten free.
 So are meats, dairy, fish, nuts and dried legumes.
 There are many gluten free grains to choose from, including rice and sorghum.
 (The latter is one of my favorites.
 Sometimes when I need a quick meal I coat raw chicken in sorghum flour and fry it in grapeseed oil.
 This results in tasty and crisp chicken nuggets.)

 Rice is also gluten free.
-I often eat organic brown rice cakes with olive oil for breakfast.
+I sometimes eat organic brown rice cakes with olive oil for breakfast.
 (You can probably get these at your local grocery store.)

 You can find many gluten free recipes on the Internet.
 There are also blogs dedicated to gluten free living.